digital-asset/daml/docs/source/json-api/index.rst

     daml json-api --ledger-host localhost --ledger-port 6865 --http-port 7575

-This will connect to your ledger that is running on ``localhost:6865`` and start your JSON API server which you'll be able to query on ``localhost:7575``
+This will start the JSON API on port 7575 and connect it to a ledger running on ``localhost:6865``.

 With Query Store
 ------------------